[?] Subscribe To This Site

 Frugal-Wedding-Tips

 Using some frugal-wedding-tips and low-cost-wedding ideas unintentionally made for a much greener wedding day.
+This is very true and it wasn't planned that way at all.

 When we were married over ten years ago, green-living was not on my mind.
 Having some extra money was, and not one for formalities, we decided that this was how we wanted to have our day.